Roly: Storylines

-Roly is the first to find Pat Wicks (Pam St. Clement) in Albert Square gardens when she'd been savaged by the Walford ripper.
+Roly is the first to find Pat Wicks (Pam St Clement) in the Albert Square gardens when she had been savaged by the Walford ripper.
 Pat later demands that he be kicked out of The Vic when the Butchers move in in 1988.
-Roly then runs away but is found by Junior Roberts (Aaron Carrington) who returns him to the Butchers.
-Diane Butcher (Sophie Lawrence) and Ricky Butcher (Sid Owen) change Pat's mind and Mo Butcher (Edna Doré), who at first suggests they get a kennel for Roly, warms to him so much that he goes to live with her at her flat for a while.
+Roly then runs away, but is found by Junior Roberts (Aaron Carrington), who returns him to the Butchers.
+Diane Butcher (Sophie Lawrence) and Ricky Butcher (Sid Owen) change Pat's mind, and Mo Butcher (Edna Doré), who at first suggests they get a kennel for Roly, warms to him so much that he goes to live with her at her flat for a while.

 When Eddie Royle (Michael Melia) becomes the new landlord of The Vic in 1990, Roly lives with him and Sharon Watts, who lodges there as barmaid.
 It is whilst out walking Roly one evening that Eddie is stabbed and left to die in the middle of the Square.
 His body is only found after Roly begins barking.
-Roly then lives with his original owner Sharon and her husband Grant Mitchell (Ross Kemp).
+Roly then lives with his original owner, Sharon, and her husband Grant Mitchell (Ross Kemp).

 Roly has several brushes with death over the years.
 He is injured in a car accident caused by a drunk Pete Beale (Peter Dean) and is nearly burnt alive (along with Sharon) when Grant torches The Vic in an insurance scam.
 However, in October 1993, Roly's luck finally runs out when Sharon asks Grant to take Roly for a walk, but he pays Mandy Salter (Nicola Stapleton) £10 to do it for him.
 A few hours later, Mandy returns to explain the circumstances of Roly's death to Grant and Sharon.
 According to Mandy, Roly slipped his lead to chase a cat and was run over by a lorry.
 Sharon is devastated.
 14.8 million viewers watched Roly's last appearance on-screen.
 However, in the following episode, Mandy admits to her boyfriend, Aidan Brosnan (Sean Maguire), that she let go of Roly because he was pulling too hard and his lead was cutting into her hand.
 Grant tries to cheer Sharon up by giving her Freda, Nigel's greyhound, but she refuses to accept her.